rcook/beginning-practical-haskell/part03.md

 action3
 ```

-The second form that can be included in `do` notation includes a binding of the action's result to a name:
+The second form that can be included in `do`-notation includes a binding of the action's result to a name:

 ```haskell
 do x1 <- action1